CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Health Information Exchange (HIE)/readme.md

 ### CMS-Required Outcomes

 None.
 There are no CMS-Required outcomes for HIE.

+As such, for an HIE system to be certified states will need to create or reuse State-Specific Outcomes which target state-specific problems and derive Medicaid program benetis.

 ---